clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 =================

 This section addresses common use of commas, semicolons, and colons in our documentation.
-Refer to Merriam-Webster's Collegiate Dictionary or one of our :ref:`preferred references <references>` for further detail.
+Refer to one of our :ref:`preferred references <references>` for further details.

 Use the serial comma
 --------------------